-In their 2019 Annual Report, the California Department of Fair Employment and Housing (DFEH) reported that they received eight housing complaints for residents of Placer County, less than 1% of the total number of cases in the state that year (934).
-As part of the Fair Housing Assistance Program (FHAP), DFEH dual-files fair housing cases with HUD's Region IX Office of Fair Housing and Equal Opportunity (FHEO); the FHEO reported 14 housing discrimination cases filed by residents of Rocklin between January 1, 2013 and September 1, 2020, roughly two per year.
+Fair housing complaints in the City of Rocklin are also referred HUD's Region IX Office of Fair Housing and Equal Opportunity (FHEO), which also records cases filed with the California Department of Fair Employment and Housing as part of the Fair Housing Assistance Program (FHAP).
+The FHEO reported 1414 housing discrimination cases filed by residents of Rocklin between January 1, 2013 and September 1, 2020, roughly two per year.
 These cases included discriminatory refusal to rent, failure to make reasonable accommodations, discriminatory terms, and other discriminatory acts.
-The number of cases reported is extremely low overall but does provide a snapshot of discrimination cases that exist as many may go unreported or are referred to other agencies.
-Of the 14 cases filed, the most common alleged bases of discrimination were disability and familial status (Table 7-23).
+The number of cases reported is extremely low overall but does provides a snapshot of discrimination cases that exist as many may go unreported or are referred to other agencies.
+Of the 14 cases filed, the most common alleged bases of discrimination were disability and familial status (Table 7-24).

-TABLE 7-23: BASES FOR HOUSING DISCRIMINATION CASES IN ROCKLIN
+TABLE 7-24: BASES FOR HOUSING DISCRIMINATION CASES IN ROCKLIN

 Basis Number Percent

 Disability 5 35.7%

 Familial Status 5 35.7%

 Race 2 14.3%

 National Origin 2 14.3%

 Religion 0 0.0%

 Retaliation 2 14.3%

 Sex 0 0.0%

 Color 0 0.0%

 Total Cases 14 100.0%

-Source: HUD Region IX Oj ffice of Fair Housing and Equ al Opportunity, 2020.
+Source: HUD Region IX Office of Fair Housing and Equal Opportunity, 2020.

-^{}Some cases alleged multiple bases; therefore, the number of alleged bases exceeds the
+Some cases alleged multiple bases; therefore, the number of alleged bases exceeds the total number of cases.